rust-lang/blog.rust-lang.org/posts/inside-rust/2021-03-05-async-vision-doc.md

 >
 > Soon enough, she and her team have a proof of concept working.
 They run some local stress tests and notice that 5% of requests hang and fail to respond and the client eventually times out.
 She is unable to reproduce this problem when running one-off requests locally, it only shows up when sending above 200 requests-per-second.
 >
 > She realizes that she doesn't have any tooling that can give her insight into what's going on.
 She starts to add lots of logging, attempting to tie log entries to specific connections. [...]
->
-> Eventually, she identifies that the last log message is right before calling the HMAC authentication library that is written C, and is synchronous, but only when refreshing the private authentication token from the source of truth.
+Eventually, she identifies that the last log message is right before calling the HMAC authentication library that is written C, and is synchronous, but only when refreshing the private authentication token from the source of truth.

-As a spoiler, Grace eventually figures out that the `Waker` for her hand-written `Future` is never being invoked (yes, this is a true story).
+Grace eventually figures out that the `Waker` for her hand-written `Future` is never being invoked (yes, this is a true story).
 She is ultimately able to the fix the bug, but it took her several frustrating days to track it down.
 It sure would be nice if there were a better way!

 ### Why we write the "status quo" stories